mwelzl/oppd/draft-welzl-panrg-oppd.md

 # Introduction

-Proxies systems can carry out functions that improve the performance of an end-to-end connection.
-These function can be quite diverse, ranging from quite minimal help (e.g. just offering information) to more significant interference, e.g. splitting an end-to-end connection in half, for reliability, congestion control or both.
+Proxies can carry out functions that improve the performance of an end-to-end connection.
+These function can be quite diverse, ranging from minimal help (e.g. just offering information) to more significant interference, e.g. splitting an end-to-end connection in half, for reliability, congestion control or both.

 It is commonly desirable for such proxies to be located on the path(s) that a connection already traverses, rather than using a tunneling method to enforce a path.
 This is naturally the case for transparent "Performance Enhancing Proxies" (PEPs) that have been implemented for TCP, but the transparent nature of such proxies has caused a number of known problems in the past.
 Non-transparent proxies leave the choice of utilizing and configuring a performance enhancing function to end systems -- and such a choice requires a means to detect the proxy and explicitly communicate with it.